PedroCMotta-oficial/To-Do-List/README.md

 - CSS
 - JAVASCRIPT
 - Masonry Cascading grid layout library - https://masonry.desandro.com/
+- Node.js
+- Express Framework
+- CORS policy
+- MySQL

 ## 💻 Project

 This is a website To-Do List, that allows users to:
-- Creation of To-Do Lists
+- Create todo lists
 - Manipulate tasks in each list

-All the data is store in the browser's localStorage Project updating to version v2.0.
+All the data is stored in a local database
-- The project will have a backend, storing data in Google Firebase

-Tasker is full-time ordenred by the masonry layout library
+Tasker is full-time ordened by the masonry layout library

 ## 📜 Usage

-Press the "Generate List" button to create a new list

-By clicking the list title, you'll be able to edit it to the title you want

-By clicking the bookmark, you'll be able to pin the title and let it stay in the beginning

-By clicking the trash bin, you'll be able to exclude the list

-By adding a new task text and clicking the add button, you'll be able to create a new task

-By clicking the task text left button, you'll be able to check or uncheck it

-By clicking the task text right button, you'll delete the task
+The website has a link for the user's guide